OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createuploadsession.md

 ## Completing a file

 If `deferCommit` is false or unset, then the upload is automatically completed when the final byte range of the file is PUT to the upload URL.
-If `deferCommit` is true, then after the final byte range of the file is PUT to the upload URL, the upload should be explicitly completed by a final POST request to the upload url with zero-length content.
+If `deferCommit` is true, then after the final byte range of the file is PUT to the upload URL, the upload should be explicitly completed by a final PUT request in the same manner that you would [handle upload errors](#handle-upload-errors).

 When the upload is completed, the server will respond to the final request with an `HTTP 201 Created` or `HTTP 200 OK`.
 The response body will also include the default property set for the **driveItem** representing the completed file.